 AGENDA - DAY TWO

-The Bio Innovations Midwest 2025 conference agenda, running parallel to the 1-2-1 meetings program, is designed to drive the event’s core mission of driving the commercialization of US industrial biomanufacturing.
+The Bio Innovations Midwest 2025 conference agenda, running parallel to the 1-2-1 meetings program, was designed to drive the event’s core mission of driving the commercialization of US industrial biomanufacturing.

-Carefully curated panels and keynotes aim to spark transformative 1-2-1 commercial discussions.
-Hand-picked speakers will deliver actionable insights and solutions to critical industry challenges, helping unlock the immense potential of America’s bioeconomy.
+Carefully curated panels and keynotes sparked transformative 1-2-1 commercial discussions.
+Hand-picked speakers delivered actionable insights and solutions to critical industry challenges, helping unlock the immense potential of America’s bioeconomy.

 08:00